Eyad0b/Flutter_Orange_training_ECommerce_app_design/README.md

 To install this project, follow these steps:

-- Download Flutter: Download the latest stable release of Flutter from the .
+- Download Flutter: Download the latest stable release of Flutter from the [Flutter website](https://docs.flutter.dev/get-started/install).

 - Extract the archive: Extract the downloaded archive and place the flutter folder in your desired installation location.